 me + my work

 I’m Dawn Wilson and I’m in love with the desert.
 For 28 years I’ve lived in New Mexico making art, artifacts and jewelry inspired by the land around me.
-At the moment my focus is almost entirely on jewelry, my talismans.
 I think the desert translates best through shape, texture, and abstraction, and my pieces are distillations of its energy.
 They’re all about that feeling expressed through form.

 The desert is a source of strength, tranquility, and spiritual nourishment for me and I try to convey those qualities through my pieces.
 They’re a kind of medicine, an antidote to our modern world.
 They’re about slowing down and being still.
 Ultimately, I want you to feel what I feel when I’m in the desert when you wear my talismans.